Music

 Career Opportunities

 Study in the field of music offers a general creative education as well as skills in communication and analysis that are essential in most careers.
 Some students pursue careers closely related to music, such as performers, educators, songwriters, church musicians, conductors, arrangers, composers, musicologists and music business attorneys.
 Others choose to work behind the scenes, or in the business area of music in careers such as producers, engineers, managers, agents, and in publishing and sales.
 Many careers do not require a specific major but rather a wide range of demonstrated skills and accomplishments.
 Thus, some graduates pursue careers in fields quite unrelated to music.
-Regardless of your career choices, increasing your marketability to employers through internships, responsible work experience, good grades, and involvement in university activities is important.
-A bachelor’s degree is sufficient for many entry-level positions, but for advancement in an area of specialization, an advanced degree may be required.
+Regardless of their career choices, students can increase their marketability to employers through internships, responsible work experience, strong academic performance, and active involvement in university activities.
+A bachelor’s degree is sufficient for many entry-level positions, but for advancement in an area of specialization and education an advanced degree may be required.

 Degrees